Review & Rating

 The faucets are not certified and do not comply with the laws and regulations of the U.S. or Canada.
 No Cosmo faucet is legal to sell in the U.S. or install in either the U.S. or Canada.

 Cosmo Products, LLC is a Nevada limited liability company formed by Steven and Irene Law in 2014.
 Its primary business location, however, is in California.
 Its principal activity is the importation and sale over the internet of cooking appliances; including wall ovens, ranges, cooktops and vent hoods, mostly from China.
 It also sells kitchen faucets and protective kitchen gloves.

-The company maintains two web sites: CosmoAppliances.com and PremiumAppliances.net.
+The company maintains two websites: CosmoAppliances.com and PremiumAppliances.net.
 The former is its wholesale site, directed toward dealers.
 Premium Appliances is its retail site, selling to the public.
-It also sells on sites that host third-party sellers including Amazon, Houzz, Overstock and Wayfair; and as a hosted seller on BuildDirect.com, Walmart.com and HomeDepot.com.
+It also sells on sites that host third-party sellers including Amazon, Houzz, Overstock, and Wayfair; and as a hosted seller on BuildDirect.com, Walmart.com and HomeDepot.com.
 All of these sales venues are internet-based.
-We have found no brick and mortar retail venue.
+We have found no brick and mortar retail venues.